 - Faking symptoms to procure Trazodone prescriptions or, in extreme cases, buying from drug dealers

 Granite Recovery Centers can help transform the lives of drug-dependent individuals.
 We offer evidence-based psychotherapies using a comprehensive curriculum to treat addiction to Trazodone and other substances.
 Our services range from medication-assisted treatment to medical detox, extended care, outpatient counseling, primary residential treatment and sober living.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 We boast more than 10 years of expertly handling addiction treatment, so if you struggle with Trazodone misuse, contact us to learn more.

 Trazodone Withdrawal Signs